The Literary Theme Ontology for Media Annotation and Information Retrieval: Discussion

-A most urgent future work is for the LTO to be critiqued by digital literary scholars, and revised accordingly.
-Aligning the LTO with other media ontologies is an another future work of some importance.
-Currently existing ontologies, such as OntoMedia~\cite{Jewell2005}, are designed with a view toward annotating media objects according to characters, settings, and other qualities.
+It is our aim to improve upon the LTO to the point where it can function as a serviceable community standard for researchers involved in the digital annotation of story corpora.
+A most urgent future work, therefore, is for the LTO to be critiqued by digital literary scholars, and revised accordingly.
+On the subject of annotation, we compiled a modest collection of annotated science fiction media as a proof of concept.
+Future work will begin with the drafting of a workable protocol for the collaborative tagging of stories with LTO themes.
+Aligning the LTO with other media ontologies is another future work of some importance.
+Already existing ontologies, such as OntoMedia~\cite{Jewell2005}, are designed with a view toward annotating media objects according to characters, settings, and other qualities.